-Box A, cataloged correspondence, is located on-site.
-Boxes 1-229 are located off-site.
+Box A, cataloged correspondence, and Box 283 are located on-site.
+Boxes 1-282 are located off-site.
 You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.

 Terms Governing Use and Reproduction

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Whitney M. Young papers; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 National Urban League records, 1900-1988 At the Library of Congress, Washington, D.C.